QDepth-VLA: Quantized Depth Prediction as Auxiliary Supervision for Vision-Language-Action Models: Introduction

-However, existing works that employ depth-map–based visual prediction as auxiliary tasks \cite{Zhang2025DreamVLAAV} have not achieved consistent performance improvements, and in some cases even indicate that introducing depth prediction as an auxiliary loss can be detrimental to policy learning due to noisy supervision and weak geometric grounding.
+However, existing works that employ depth-map-based visual prediction as auxiliary tasks \cite{Zhang2025DreamVLAAV} have not achieved consistent performance improvements, and in some cases even indicate that introducing depth prediction as an auxiliary loss can be detrimental to policy learning due to noisy supervision and weak geometric grounding.
 The key challenges lie in three aspects.
 Firstly, the supervision quality of depth maps is often limited by insufficient spatial–temporal consistency across frames \cite{Yang2024DepthAV, Chen2025VideoDA}, introducing substantial noise that weakens geometric grounding.
 Secondly, pixel-wise depth regression produces highly redundant learning signals, forcing the model to reconstruct every pixel rather than focusing on salient structural cues essential for manipulation.
-Thirdly, using a vision–language backbone to predict depth maps may interfere with its pre-trained semantic alignment, potentially degrading multimodal reasoning performance.
+Thirdly, using a vision-language backbone to predict depth maps may interfere with its pre-trained semantic alignment, potentially degrading multimodal reasoning performance.

-To address these challenges, we propose \textbf{QDepth-VLA}, which augments large VLAs by introducing quantized depth prediction as an auxiliary supervision signal.
+To address these challenges, we propose \textbf{QDepth-VLA}\footnote{Supplementary material and source code are publicly available at: \url{https://github.com/ucasmichael/QDepth-VLA}.}, which augments large VLAs by introducing quantized depth prediction as an auxiliary supervision signal.
 Instead of regressing pixel-wise depth values, QDepth-VLA learns discrete depth representations through vector quantization, capturing salient structural information in a compact and optimization-friendly manner.
-An independent depth expert is also introduced to predict these quantized depth tokens, enabling the model to leverage geometric cues without interfering with the vision–language backbone’s pretrained semantic alignment.
+An independent depth expert is also introduced to predict these quantized depth tokens, enabling the model to leverage geometric cues without interfering with the vision-language backbone’s pretrained semantic alignment.
 Our main contributions are summarized as follows: